john-s-butler-dit/Maths-in-the-Wild/05_EigenFaces/index.md

 ---

-This workshop is a collaboration between John and artist [Cian McLoughlin](https://www.cianmcloughlin.com) that xplores the intersection of art, neuroscience, mathematics, and machine learning through the evolution of portraiture and face recognition.
+This workshop is a collaboration between John and artist [Cian McLoughlin](https://www.cianmcloughlin.com) that explores the intersection of art, neuroscience, mathematics, and machine learning through the evolution of portraiture and face recognition.

 It connects: